cljsinfo/cljs.info/md/faq.md

 * I won't be able to hire anyone who knows ClojureScript.
 Answer: don't hire for specific technology skill; hire good developers and teach them.

-## What is the best way to learn ClojureScript?
+### %syntax% What is the best way to learn ClojureScript?
 I'm sold on the ideas, but intimidated by the syntax.

 TODO: address intimidation concerns, mention simplicity of syntax maybe the "best way to learn" and "intimidated" are two different sections